Scope of International Marketing Meaning, Definition and Nature

 1) Large-Scale Operations

 Large-scale operations refer to extensive business activities that involve a wide range of resources, including capital, technology, manpower, and tangible assets.
-International marketing transaction is always conducted in large quantities, rather than on a retail basis.
+International marketing transactions are always conducted in large quantities rather than on a retail basis.
 This approach is necessary to effectively secure the advantages of large-scale operations, particularly in terms of transportation, handling, and warehousing.
-It requires careful planning, efficient execution, diligent monitoring and evaluation to ensure optimal outcomes.
+It requires careful planning, diligent monitoring, efficient execution, and evaluation to assure optimal outcomes.

 2) Dominance of Multinationals Corporations